InhyeLee-Data/DataStructures/week_08/README.md

 ```
     #define DHTTYPE DHT11   // DHT 11
 ```
 4. I set up two Particle variables (reference: https://docs.particle.io/reference/device-os/firmware/photon/#particle-variable-) so that the sensor values from the Photon Board can be read in the Cloud environment.
-In my understanding, Serial.print() values were not directly read in the console.
+In my understanding, Serial.print() values were not directly read in the particle console.

 ```
     Particle.variable("tVal", tVal);
     Particle.variable("hVal", hVal);
 ```
-The Particle variables in my case had to be set up as double instead of float.
+The Particle variables had to be set up as double instead of float.

 ```
     double tVal = 0;